sanwill/proxmox-provisioning-ansible/README.md

    - pre-configured static IP reachable from Ansible control node
    - openssh-server is installed and enabled
    - SSH user is created and added to suoers list
+   - Python 3.5 or higher is installed at VM

 2. Update the inventory.yaml file